RayhaanSheeraj/StriverrFrontend/navigation/authentication/login.md

             });
     }

-    // Call relevant database functions on the page load window.onload = function() {
+    // Check for cookies and call relevant database functions on page load window.onload = function() {
+        // Check if user is authenticated by checking cookies or local storage const isAuthenticated = document.cookie.includes('auth_token'); // Example check if (isAuthenticated) {
             pythonDatabase();
+        }
     };
 </script>